astropy/astropy/docs/install.rst

 `````````````

 You will need a compiler suite and the development headers for Python
 and Numpy in order to build Astropy.

-TODO: Write some platform-specific information about getting these
-prerequisites.
+Using the package manager for
+your platform will usually be the easiest route.

+The `instructions for building Numpy from source
+<http://docs.scipy.org/doc/numpy/user/install.html>`_ are also a good
+resource for setting up your environment to build Python packages.

 Obtaining the source
 ````````````````````